JSBSim-Team/jsbsim/joss_paper/paper.md

 JSBSim has been used by @Varriale:DeMarco:2018:Flight:Load:Assessment to assess the flight loads on light aircraft flying through or nearby wind turbine wakes.
 For this research, a framework of software applications has been developed for generating and controlling a population of flight simulation scenarios in presence of assigned wind and turbulence fields.
 JSBSim's autopilot system has been used to simulate a realistic pilot behavior during navigation.
 A high-fidelity wind distribution behind a reference wind turbine has been calculated with OpenFOAM, and used as input for the flight dynamics model.
-Figure \ref{fig:wake:crossing} shows the top view of a selected flight scenario (left).
+\autoref{fig:wake:crossing} shows the top view of a selected flight scenario (left).
 The figure also reports the time histories of the normal relative-wind component ($V_{\mathrm{w},z_\mathrm{B}}$, along z-body axis) induced by the turbine wake, and the normal load factor $n_{z_\mathrm{B}}$.
 Based on these results, preliminary guidelines and recommendations on safe encounter distances have been provided for general aviation aircraft when flying in proximity of aeolic parks.

 ![Normal relative-wind component and aircraft normal load factor.
 Results adapted from @Varriale:DeMarco:2018:Flight:Load:Assessment.\label{fig:wake:crossing}](assets/turbine_wake_crossing_scheme_plots.png)